kryptco/kr-u2f/README.md

 yarn
 make build
 ```

+Then:
+### Chrome/Chromium
-Then in Chrome, click the triple-dots in the upper-right > More Tools >
+Click the triple-dots in the upper-right > More Tools >
-Extensions, enable Developer Mode, click Load Unpacked, then select the `dist`
+Extensions, enable Developer Mode, click Load Unpacked, then select the `dist/chromium`
 folder.

+### Firefox
+Click on the three bars in the upper-right > Add-ons, in the resulting page click the gear in the upper-right > Install Add-on From File... , then select the `dist/firefox/manifest.json` file.

 # CONTRIBUTING
 Check out `CONTRIBUTING.md`